-Switch between Mac laptop and Linux desktop on one monitor using built-in KVM plus DDC commands bound to a single keyboard shortcut.
+Switch between Mac and Linux on one monitor keyboard-only using a KVM-capable monitor (MSI MPG 321URX) plus DDC commands via m1ddc (macOS) and ddcutil (Linux).

 Key Takeaways

-USB-C Alt Mode reports as DisplayPort in ddcutil capabilities, so deduce the correct input code by elimination.
+USB-C Alt Mode reports as a second DisplayPort in ddcutil capabilities, requiring deduction to find the correct input code.

 Hacker News Comment Review